web-platform-tests/wpt/docs/running-tests/from-local-system.md

 **GNU/Linux & macOS**

-On most UNIX-like systems, you can setup the hosts file with:
+On most UNIX-like systems, you can set up the hosts file with:

 ```bash
 ./wpt make-hosts-file | sudo tee -a /etc/hosts